jakesower/old-data-prism/README.md

 # Data Prism

 Data Prism is a tool to help people make sense of tabular data.
-A running copy can be found (https://dataprism.jakesower.com)[at my website].
+A running copy can be found [at my website](https://dataprism.jakesower.com).
 It runs completely in the browser, but may expand to cover server side aspects in the future.

 ## Project Status